ajupton/hike.pnw/README.md

 A [web app](http://hikepnw.us/) to order up personalized hiking trail recommendations in the Pacific Northwest using data science.

 ## How do you use hikepnw?
-The Pacific Northwest offers a myriad of hiking options - from the beach to the mountains to the deserts and even some urban adventures, it can almost be overwhelming to determine where to hike next.
+The Pacific Northwest offers a myriad of hiking options - from the beaches to the mountains to the deserts and even some urban adventures, it can almost be overwhelming to determine where to hike next.
 That's where hikepnw comes in.
 By leaning on the expertise of scores of seasoned hikers, hikepnw provides hiking trail recommendations that are tailored to your specific interests.
 Simply indicate a general location, describe your ideal hike in a few key words, and apply any "must have" filters, and you'll receive up to 10 hikes that you're likely gonna love.

 ## Data Engineering
 The data behind hikepnw.us consists of trail information, trail ratings, and trail reviews from AllTrails.com®.
 More than 150,000 reviews from over 60,000 users are harnessed to make expert recommendations across over 3,200 hiking trails tailored to the specific interests of individual users.